Are you paying more tax than you need to?

 The starting rate for savings can add an extra nil-tax allowance of up to £5,000 to cover savings income, but the allowance is reduced where non-savings income (earnings, pension income) is more than your personal allowance.
 This isn't available once your non-savings income reaches £17,570.

-In April 2016, the government also introduced a new personal savings allowance.
-Basic rate taxpayers can now earn up to £1,000 interest on their cash savings account each tax year without having to pay tax and higher-rate taxpayers can earn up to £500 of interest.
+The personal savings allowance means that basic rate taxpayers can earn up to £1,000 interest on their cash savings account each tax year without having to pay tax and higher-rate taxpayers can earn up to £500 of interest.
 Those in the highest tax bracket, earning over £125,140 a year, do not benefit from the allowance.

 If your only income consists of savings income, then using your personal allowance, the starting rate for savings and the personal savings allowance together could allow you to earn savings income of up to £18,570 without paying tax.